Here are 6 tips for getting the most from your object storage project.

 Use QoS and multi-tenancy to consolidate different workloads on a single platform.

 A key benefit of object storage is the great scalability, which lets you simplify management by consolidating users and applications onto a single system.
 Within that shared environment, however, the system must deliver service levels that meet each users’ needs: they each require storage capacity, security, and predictable performance.
 To achieve this, make sure your system is configured with isolated storage domains plus quality-of-service controls.
 The combination will eliminate the two main challenges of shared storage: the nosey neighbor and the noisy neighbor problems.
 Your users will thank you.

 Consider integrating data management into your application to deliver workflow automation.

 The most common “language” of object storage is the S3 API — Amazon Web Services (AWS) simple storage service API — which is revolutionizing how applications can control data.
 To see why, compare the S3 API with traditional data management protocols such as FC, iSCSI, NFS or SMB.
 Those protocols only support two basic commands: read and write data.
-By contrast, the S3 API supports over 400 different verbs that facilitate management, reporting, and seamless integration with public cloud services.
+By contrast, the S3 API supports over 400 different verbs that facilitate the management, reporting, and seamless integration with public cloud services.
 Application owners should be aware of the possibilities built into the S3 API and work with app developers and vendors to capitalize on these advanced services.

 Best Practice No. 5